 Their website also provides substantial information about their other fish oils.
 We learn that they use sardines and anchovies which are either caught in Norwegian waters or in the Pacific.
 The Norwegian oils appear to be processed on land in a facility belonging to Nordic Naturals, although that is presumably not the case for the fish caught in the Pacific.

-From this, we cannot be confident that Norwegian Naturals fish oils (other than their cod liver oil) are slave free.
+From this, we cannot be confident that Nordic Naturals fish oils (other than their cod liver oil) are slave free.
 Those produced from Norwegian-sourced fish will be fine, but we cannot be confident of those sourced from the Pacific and it isn’t possible to distinguish between them.
-Fish oil can be made from sardine heads (which would count as discards): Friends of the Sea don’t audit fishing vessels if they are only providing discards to fish oil manufacturers.
+Fish oil can be made from sardine heads (which would count as discards): Friend of the Sea don’t audit fishing vessels if they are only providing discards to fish oil manufacturers.
 Any Norwegian vessels supplying sardine heads are likely to be fine due to the strong labour laws in Norway and the fact that sardines are generally caught fairly coastally, but the same cannot be said of the Pacific.
-In addition, several Pacific states aren’t signed up to the ILO: that means that, despite Friends of the Sea certification, there is a chance even fishing vessels catching whole anchovy may well not be being audited for working conditions.
+In addition, several Pacific states aren’t signed up to the ILO.
+Vessels flying flags of non-ILO member countries don’t need to meet Friend of the Sea human rights criteria in order to be certified by them.
+Currently (July 2019), none of the suppliers Friend of the Sea certifies fly non-ILO flags, meaning that any oils Nordic Naturals sell that are made from whole fish caught in the Pacific are currently fine.
+However, that could change in the future if Nordic Naturals continues to source Friend of the Sea certified oils but changes to a supplier that flies the flag of a non-ILO member state.